Installing SolOpenMAMA Components

 The OpenMAMA and OpenMAMDA APIs are maintained and freely distributed by the OpenMAMA project.
 They are not provided by Solace.
 To download the OpenMAMA and OpenMAMDA APIs, go to openmama.org.

-For information on the supported OpenMAMA and OpenMAMDA APIs versions, refer to Solace OpenMAMA Release Notes.
+For information on the supported OpenMAMA and OpenMAMDA APIs versions, see the Solace OpenMAMA Release Notes.

 To install the OpenMAMA and OpenMAMDA APIs to a common install directory on a host system, follow the instructions provided with the downloaded OpenMAMA archive files.

 The Solace C API must be installed on each system that hosts an OpenMAMA client application.
-The C API is provided as an archive.
+The Solace Messaging API for C is provided as an archive.

 To install the C API on a system that hosts an OpenMAMA client application, perform the following procedures: